-16. Do the Financial Aid Offices of the institutions have to confirm, verify, or otherwise document a student's attestation that they or their families have been negatively impacted due to COVID-19 such as unemployed or underemployed?
+16. Do the Financial Aid Offices of the institutions have to confirm, verify, or otherwise document a student's attestation that they have either been unemployed or underemployed due to COVID-19?

 Response: Yes, this is part of the application and certification process.